Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 coherent.
 We make sure that BootGuard measurements are reconstructed correctly, that coreboot and UEFI agree on which TPM bank and which event log to use and that the operating system sees a single consistent story.

-From the point of view of fwupd and other tools, this becomes a clear line from BootGuard through Dasharo firmware to the operating system, backed by concrete measurements instead of promises.
 -->

 ---